hadley/adv-r/Environments.md

 ## Function environments

+Most of the time when you are working with environments, you will not create them directly, but they will be created as a consequence of working with functions.
+This section discuss the four types of environment associated with a function.

 There are multiple environments associated with each function, and it's easy to get confused between them.

 * the environment where the function was created
 * the environment where the function lives
-* the environment that is created every time a function is run
+* the environment that's created every time a function is run
 * the environment where a function is called from

 The following sections will explain why each of these environments are important, how to access them, and how you might use them.

 ### The environment where the function was created

-When a function is created, it gains a pointer to the environment where it was made.
-This is the parent enviroment of the function used by scoping.
-You can access this environment with the `environment()` function.
+When a function is created, it gains a reference to the environment where it was made.
+This is the parent enviroment of the function used by lexical scoping.
+You can access this environment with the `environment()` function:

 ```R
 x <- 1